likhit-vivek/Cloud-Gateway/README.md

 To handle any kind of workload, we are assuming we have unlimited resources in our public cloud.
 So, theoretically, we can keep on adding the tasks and will never run out of machines.
 But at the same time, we don't want to be inefficient.
 So, we chose the AWS model, where the machines are started or stopped on demand, and we are assuming that only the active machines will consume power.
 To improve the efficiency further, we are ensuring that the usage of the public cloud doesn't fall below 50%, by rearranging the tasks when more of the machines are being sparsely used.

 #### Max and Min load
 Just like AWS, we are placing a threshold on the average usage of both private and public clouds to handle sudden spikes in the workload and also to increase efficiency.
 For example, if the private cloud usage crosses 80%, we are going to move some tasks to the public cloud, and if it goes under 50%, we are moving the tasks from the public cloud back to the private cloud.
-Additionally, if the usage in the public cloud goes under 50%, we are moving the tasks to a few machines and stopping the machines which become empty, thus increasing the usage.
+Additionally, if the usage in the public cloud goes under 50%, we are moving the tasks to only a few machines within the public, and stopping the machines which become empty, thus increasing the usage.
 We are also keeping track of each of the machines and ensuring that each machine has at least 10% of free resources at any point of time.

 #### Machine specs vs Task requirements